zevilz/zImageOptimizer/README.md

 - you must use -m(--time-marker) option with -n(--new-only) option.

 Recommendation: use [GNU Screen](https://en.wikipedia.org/wiki/GNU_Screen) or analogs if there are many images in an input directory, because the optimization may can take long time.

+After starting optimization, the script creates special temporary lock file (`/tmp/zio.lock` by default), where path to working directory is added.
+After optimization is finished, the script deletes this file (or deletes current path to working directory from the file with several parallel optimizations).
+This is done to prevent cycling optimization and avoid conflicts during optimization for longer than period between optimizations.
+Notice: if the script is terminated abnormally, you should delete lock file manually.

 ### Excluding folders/files from search
 ```bash